isomerpages/pris-test/_learn-about-corrections/Community Corrections/Conditional Remission System (CRS) & Mandatory Aftercare Scheme (MAS).md

 (Split up both schemes)

 #### Conditional Remission System
-Conditional Remission System (CRS) seeks to deter ex-offenders from re-offending by subjecting them to conditions upon their release.
-Under the CRS, all inmates will be issued with a Conditional Remission Order (CRO) which will be valid until the end of their sentence and this is known as the “remission period”.
+Conditional Remission System seeks to deter ex-offenders from re-offending by subjecting them to conditions upon their release.
+Under the System, all inmates will be issued with a Conditional Remission Order (CRO), which will be valid until the end of their sentences and this is known as the “remission period”.

-Most ex-offenders will generally still be released after they have served two-thirds of their sentence, if they had displayed good conduct and behaviour in prison.
-When they are released, they will be issued with a CRO with the basic condition of not to re-offend during this remission period and must also not be convicted and sentenced to any of the following:
+Most inmates will be released after they have served two-thirds of their sentence, if they had displayed good conduct and behaviour in prisons.
+When they are released, they will be issued with a CRO with the basic condition that they do not re-offend during this remission period, and must also not be convicted and sentenced to any of the following:

 * A sentence of imprisonment (excluding a default sentence)
 * Reformative Training
 * Corrective Training
 * Preventive Detention

 This will be in addition to any sentence that may be imposed for committing an offence in breach of the basic condition, and there shall be no one-third remission for the enhanced sentence.
-The maximum length of the enhanced sentence shall not exceed the remaining duration of the CRO from the date of the “new” offence.
+The maximum length of the enhanced sentence shall not exceed the remaining duration of the CRO from the date of the new offence.

-The implementation of the CRS will high-risk ex-inmates to be placed on a Mandatory Aftercare Scheme.
+The implementation of the Conditional Remission System will high-risk ex-inmates to be placed on a Mandatory Aftercare Scheme.

 #### Mandatory Aftercare Scheme
 ![](/images/Rehabilitation/MAS%20new.jpeg)